Cross-correlation measurement techniques for cavity-based axion and weakly interacting slim particle searches: Results

-Another tabletop experiment was performed to verify the expected sensitivity predicted by Eq.~\eqref{eq:nxpsd} for cross-correlating combinations of $n$ channels.
+Another tabletop experiment was performed to verify the expected sensitivity predicted by eq.~\eqref{eq:nxpsd} for cross-correlating combinations of $n$ channels.
 Four independent amplifiers were injected with a simulated monochromatic WISP signal of -106 dBm at 1200 Hz, the outputs being sampled directly by a 4 channel digitizer.
 The gain of each amplifier was set to 2 dB.
 The data was processed to compute PSDs for each channel, as well as all 6 possible combinations of X-PSDs for averages ranging from 1 to 16.
 Subsequently the averaged cross-power spectral density (AX-PSD) was computed via linearly averaging the 6 individual X-PSDs.
-Results for the single channel, cross-spectrum and averaged cross-spectrum after 16 averages are shown in Fig.~\ref{fig:4chanspec}.
-After 16 averages the average linear SNR for the single channel was 12.8$\sigma$.
-When examining the X-PSDs, the average linear SNR was 25.4$\sigma$, which is close to the factor of 1.9 expected.
-When examining the averaged cross-spectrum the linear SNR was found to be 65.2$\sigma$, which is slightly better than the factor of 1.9$\sqrt{6}$ expected from equation~\eqref{eq:nxpsd}, when compared with the average single channel value.
-Figure~\ref{fig:4chanSNR} shows the SNR for PSD, X-PSD and AX-PSD as a function of the number of averages taken.
+Results for the single channel, cross-spectrum and averaged cross-spectrum after 16 averages are shown in fig.~\ref{fig:4chanspec}.
+After 16 averages the average SNR for the single channel was 12.8$\sigma$.
+When examining the X-PSDs, the average SNR was 25.4$\sigma$, which is close to the factor of 2 expected.
+When examining the averaged cross-spectrum the SNR was found to be 65.2$\sigma$, which is slightly better than the factor of 2$\sqrt{6}$ expected from eq.~\eqref{eq:nxpsd}, when compared with the average single channel value.
+Figure~\ref{fig:4chanSNR} shows the SNR for PSD, X-PSD and AX-PSD as a function of the number of averages taken.\\ Fitting to the AX-PSD gives the function 16.9$\sqrt{m}$, fitting to the X-PSD gives the function 6.48$\sqrt{m}$, and fitting to the single channel gives the function 3.28$\sqrt{m}$.
+These values show a factor of $\sim2$ between the single channel PSD and the X-PSD as expected, and a factor slightly larger than the expected 2$\sqrt{6}$ between the PSD and the AX-PSD.
+This demonstrates that at least for the four independent amplifier channels the system performs as expected.
+It should be noted that this technique was not attempted with cavity structures due to technical limitations (we did not have 4 identical cavity and amplifier readouts on hand).
+Furthermore it is important to stress that for both the 2 cavity and 4 channel schemes tested here, much care must be taken to ensure that the signals in each channel are nearly identical.
+Discrepancy between the channels leads to deviation from the predictions outlined in this text.\\ For both measurement techniques the phase offset in each arm, or more importantly the phase difference between the channels, ultimately has minimal impact upon the SNR observed in the X-PSD.
+Regardless, it would be prudent to fully characterize any system deployed in an actual data-taking experiment.